Empower Your Practice

 However, this calculation relies on your ability to convert traffic into bookings.
 This is where your practice software plays a crucial role.

-Consider a straightforward example.
-A cosmetic dermatology clinic spends $3,000 per month on SEO.
+Consider a cosmetic dermatology clinic that spends $3,000 per month on SEO.
 Over six months, the campaign generates 40 new patient enquiries, of which 20 convert into paying patients.
 If the average patient spends $1,500 on their first treatment and returns for two additional procedures worth $2,000 combined, the LTV per patient is $3,500.
 Those 20 patients represent $70,000 in revenue against an $18,000 six-month SEO investment.
 That is a return of roughly 3.9x.

 Why conversion matters

+Driving traffic to a broken booking system is a waste of money.
+To maximise the ROI of your SEO spend, you need a seamless backend.
 Medesk offers automated patient scheduling, ensuring that when a potential patient finds your site via Google, they can book an appointment instantly, 24/7.
 If a patient has to call and leave a voicemail, conversion rates drop significantly.
-By using software that captures the patient at the moment of intent, you lower your Customer Acquisition Cost (CAC).

 online-booking